Sharing this colorful and delicious Christmas Crescent Appetizer Wreath to add to your holiday parties.

 This recipe is an festive spin on a veggie pizza.

-To begin making the wreath, open a can of crescent dough and slice into 16 equal size slices.
+To begin making the wreath, open a can of crescent dough sheet and slice into 16 equal size slices.
 Place a small round ramekin in the center of a round baking pan.

 I use my pampered chef stoneware.
 Sorry it looks well used but it is “just well seasoned.”
 Arrange the first layer of dough around the dish in a clockwise pattern, with edges slightly overlapped.
 Use 12 of the slices.